xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 The action for each condition is independent of the actions in other conditions.

-The following example demonstrates the use of script blocks as `Switch` statement conditions.
+The following example demonstrates the use of script blocks as `switch` statement conditions.

 ```powershell